Yevhenia Kuznietsova: Creative work

-According to Yevheniia, she always knew her life’s mission was to write.
-“Seeing the artistic in the non-artistic everyday life — that I get from my grandmother,” says Yevheniia.
+According to Kuznietsova, she always knew her life’s mission was to write: "Seeing the artistic in the non-artistic everyday life — that I get from my grandmother".

-Her first book was a humorous culinary publication about Ukrainian eating habits, Cooking in Sorrow (Hotuiemo v zhurbi), written in 2020.

-Yevheniia’s first fiction book, Ask Miiechka (Spytai te Miiechku), was published in 2021 in the genre of magical realism.
+Kuznietsova's first book was a humorous culinary publication about Ukrainian eating habits, Cooking in Sorrow (Hotuiemo v zhurbi), written in 2020.
+Her first fiction book, Ask Miiechka (Spytai te Miiechku), was published in 2021 in the genre of magical realism.
 It was shortlisted for the BBC Book of the Year Award in 2021.

+Kuznietsova's novel Drabyna won the BBC News Ukraine Book of the Year award in 2023.

 She has translated literature of various genres.
 Among her translated works are: Team of Rivals: The Political Genius of Abraham Lincoln by Doris Kearns Goodwin, the nonfiction book The Death of Expertise: The Campaign Against Established Knowledge and Why it Matters by Thomas Nichols, and the romance novels Kiss in Paris and Kiss in New York by Catherine Rider.

+She authored a popular science publication on language policy during the Soviet era titled "Language as a Sword: How the Soviet Empire Spoke" (Mova-mech: yak hovoryla radiansʹka imperiia), which was shortlisted for the EU Prize for Literature and the BBC News Ukraine Book of The Year.
+She also runs a YouTube channel based on the materials from the book.

-Regarding future publications, Yevheniia says: “I do have such plans.
-Especially after publishing *Cooking in Sorrow*.
+Regarding future publications, Kuznietsova has said: "I do have such plans.
+Especially after publishing Cooking in Sorrow.
 I worked there with 30 Ukrainian illustrators and photographers and realized how amazing it is when your text is combined with cool illustrations!
-I understand I can't continue with everyone, but I have an incredible desire to work with those who have the time and inspiration, and to publish a children’s book”.
+I understand I can't continue with everyone, but I have an incredible desire to work with those who have the time and inspiration, and to publish a children’s book".

-She authored a popular science publication on language policy during the Soviet era titled *Language as a Sword: How the Soviet Empire Spoke* (Mova-mech: yak hovoryla radiansʹka imperiia).
-She runs a YouTube channel based on the materials from the book.

-The latter was shortlisted for the EU Prize for Literature and the BBC News Ukraine Book of The Year.